A Framework for Fine-Grained Synchronization of Dependent GPU Kernels: Fine-Grained Synchronization of Kernels

-Our fine-grained synchronization of dependent CUDA kernels consists of three mechanisms: (i) executing thread blocks of all kernels on SMs without coarse-grained stream synchronizations, (ii) adding fine-grained synchronization among the dependent tiles of every producer-consumer kernel pair, and (iii) controlling the order of tile processing in each kernel to minimize the wait time of synchronization.
-We have implemented these mechanisms in a header-only standalone CUDA library, we call as \libname{}.
+Our fine-grained synchronization of dependent CUDA kernels consists of four novel mechanisms.
+These mechanisms (i) ensure simultaneous allocation of dependent kernels (Section~\ref{sec:invoke-kernel}), (ii) execute thread blocks of producer kernels before consumer kernels (Section~\ref{sec:stage-order}), (iii) control the order of tile processing in each kernel to minimize the wait time of synchronization (Section~\ref{sec:tile-order}), and (iv) performs fine-grained synchronization of only dependent tiles of producer and consumer kernels (Section~\ref{sec:dependent-tiles}).
+We have implemented these mechanisms in a header-only standalone CUDA library, \libname{}.

-We explain these mechanisms through the MLP~(Figure~\ref{fig:gpt-3:mlp}) running example with two dependent GeMM kernels.
-Figure~\ref{fig:ex:matmuls} shows an implementation of MLP that uses \libname{} for fine-grained synchronization.
-The {\tt gemm} function is a standard generalized matrix multiplication kernel (we use CUTLASS for our experiments) with additional code (shown as \underline{underlined}) to call into \libname{}.
-Specifically, \libname{} associates each kernel with a {\tt CuStage} object that supports fine-grained synchronization facilities among kernels.
-The {\tt MLP} function creates these stage objects, declares dependencies between them, and invokes the kernels.
+Figure~\ref{fig:ex:matmuls} explains these mechanisms using an example of synchronizing the two dependent GeMM kernels of MLP using \libname{}.
+The {\tt gemm} function is the standard GeMM GPU kernel (we use NVIDIA CUTLASS~\cite{cutlass} for our experiments) with additional code (shown as \underline{underlined}) to call into \libname{}. \libname{} associates each kernel with a {\tt CuStage} object that provide synchronization facilities among kernels.
+The {\tt MLP} function creates these stage objects, declares dependencies between them, and invokes kernels.